OS2World/SYSTEM-LOADER-QSINIT/system/src/usrapps/rdtest/readme.txt

   IOCTL access is MUCH faster than ram disk i/o.
 Most of time it spend to OS/2 call and copying itself is very fast.

-  But, if size of block to copy exceed 2Mb-4Kb OR supplied buffer is not page aligned - it will gain large overhead.
+  But, if size of block to copy exceeds 2Mb-4Kb OR supplied buffer is not page aligned - it will gain a large overhead.

   Run "RDTEST" to see results on yout PC.